ZEISS-PiWeb/PiWeb-MeshModel/README.md

 A cube isn't exactly a perfect example for showing deviations on a CAD model, but it's sufficient to show the mechanics.

 <img style="width:100px;" src="gfx/CubeWithDeviations.png" >

->To use the model with CAD deviation analysis, you must attach it to a measurement with the **RawDataService**.
-When creating multiple measurements
->with CAD deviation data, PiWeb offers you a set of statistical evaluations based on the data, e.g. minima, maxima, deltas or capability values.